ibm-cloud-docs/vmware-service/vmaas/pvdc-adding-deleting.md

 A new PVDC is typically created for the following scenarios:
 * Separate and isolate different types of VMware workloads.
 The previous guidance is to use the same host profile type for all clusters in the same PVDC.
 If different workloads are better suited for different host types, then separate PVDCs are required to ensure each workload runs on the correct host type.
 * Run VM workload in different data centers within the region.
 All clusters in the same PVDC must be in the same data center.
-Regional high availability across data centers is achieved by creating PVDCs in separate data centers, and then deploying the VDC and applications into each region.
+Regional high availability across data centers is achieved by creating PVDCs in separate data centers, and then deploying the virtual data center (VDC) and applications into each region.
 A load balancer is used to route requests to active instances of the target workload.

 ## Procedure to add PVDCs
 {: #pvdc-adding-deleting-add-proc}